Forbidden URL characters

 Friendly URL extension

-Specifies the extensions that the system adds to document URLs.
+Specifies the extensions that the system adds to page URLs.

 Sample value: .aspx;.html;.htm;;